StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md

 2. [Set up tracing](#set-up-tracing)
 3. [Add the required environment variables](#add-environment-variables)

-After these steps have been completed, you should be ready to send traces to your StackState Agent.
+After these steps have been completed, you should be ready to send traces to your Rancher Observability Agent.

 To test the configuration, execute the associated Lambda function.
-New Topology relations should be created and visible in the StackState UI within a minute or so.
+New Topology relations should be created and visible in the Rancher Observability UI within a minute or so.
 Relations will be created wherever your Lambda is communicating with any of the [supported services](#supported-services).

 #### Verify that the Lambda Layer exists